 5 Legal Advantages of Registering a Copyright

 Relying on mailing yourself documents (“poor man’s copyright”) and automatic protections, is not the best way to protect your copyrights.
-The most reliable way to publicly establish your rights on record is still to formally register your copyright.
+The most reliable way to publicly establish your rights on record is still to register your copyright formally.

 Should You Register a Copyright?